rj678/pycausalmatch/README.md

 - [ ] add statistical inference

 - [ ] use software project structure template

+- [ ] Integrate into an MLOps workflow

 - [ ] Add parallel execution (I plan to use Bodo)